Category Theory of Symbolic Dynamics: The Symbolic Categories and their Morphisms

 \begin{definition} We define a handful of categories of subshifts and block maps using the naming scheme $\mathfrak{R}n$, where $\mathfrak{R}$ denotes a restriction and $n$ a class of subshifts and block maps.
 For the properties, K stands for no restrictions, T for transitive subshifts, M for mixing subshifts, and P for mixing subshifts $X$ with a special uniform point $p(X)$, where each morphism $f : X \to Y$ must satisfy $f(p(X)) = p(Y)$.
-For the classes, 1 stands for all positive entropy SFTs and cellular automata on them (so that all morphisms are endomorphisms), 2 stands for all SFTs and block maps between them, and 3 for all sofic shifts and block maps between them.
-For example, M1 is the category of all mixing SFTs of positive entropy, and all cellular automata on them. \end{definition}
+For the classes, 1 stands for all positive entropy SFTs and cellular automata on them (so that all morphisms are endomorphisms)\footnote{The reader may find it strange that we consider a category with multiple objects, even though there are no morphisms between them.
+Such readers, and others, may find is helpful to think of M1 as a category with just one object, say, a full shift: since category theoretical notions are defined in terms of morphisms, results about M1 would look roughly the same with this definition, just less canonical.}, 2 stands for all SFTs and block maps between them, and 3 for all sofic shifts and block maps between them.
+For example, M1 is the category of all mixing SFTs of positive entropy, and all cellular automata on them.

+Finally, K4 is the category of all subshifts and all block maps between them. \end{definition}

-Between the categories thus defined, we have the following faithful inclusion functors, of which all but those from $\mathfrak{R}1$ to $\mathfrak{R}2$ and from P$n$ to M$n$ are also full.
+Between the categories thus defined, we have the following faithful inclusion functors, of which all but those from $\mathfrak{R}1$ to $\mathfrak{R}2$, from P$n$ to M$n$ and from K3 to K4 are also full.

 This choice of categories is motivated as follows.
-First, the standard references of symbolic dynamics \cite{LiMa95,Ki98} take place mostly in K3, and this category is closed under all the standard operations (images, products, unions etc).
+First, the category K4 contains all one-dimensional symbolic dynamics.
+The standard references \cite{LiMa95,Ki98} of symbolic dynamics take place mostly in K3, and this category is closed under all the standard operations (images, products, unions etc), and thus we mostly restrict our attention to these subshifts.
 The category K2 is as important as K3, and much easier to analyze.
 The transitive categories T(2/3) lack certain `pathological' objects, so many authors work exclusively on them, and much of their theory is known.
 For example, the existence of a factor map between two transitive SFTs, one of which has strictly more entropy than the other, has been given a simple characterization in \cite{Bo83}.
 The analogous result for the sofic case is claimed in \cite{Kr11}, although the condition is much more complicated.
 The mixing categories M(2/3) are somewhat similar to T(2/3), but there are certain key differences such as the Extension Lemma.

 The main motivation for the endomorphism categories (K/T/M/P)1 are cellular automata, which in our formalism are endomorphisms of the full shift objects $S^\Z$ for all alphabets $S$.
 The pointed categories P(1/2/3) are generalizations of full shifts, and the addition of special uniform points is motivated by certain categorical constructions that it enables, and the fact that the existence of a fixed uniform point (a \emph{quiescent state}) is often assumed in the study of cellular automata.